-- 1. Project cash flow must be shown for the residential part of the project, separate from any cash flows from commercial operations or from social services. - a) The project should forecast positive residential "Net cash flow" over a full 15 years, as demonstrated on the AHP Operating Budget submitted at time of application. - b) The residential "Net cash flow" cannot be dependent on excess cash flows from commercial, social services, or other non-rental cash flows in order to meet this requirement. - c) Social service and commercial cash flows must also be positive for the entire 15-year period.
+- 1. Project cash flow must be shown for the residential part of the project, separate from any cash flows from commercial operations. - a) The project should forecast positive residential "Net cash flow" over a full 15 years, as demonstrated on the AHP Operating Budget submitted at time of application. - b) The residential "Net cash flow" cannot be dependent on excess cash flows from commercial or other non-rental cash flows in order to meet this requirement. - c) Commercial cash flows must also be positive for the entire 15-year period.